 Otago is committed to supporting distance learning in fields where the University has specialist knowledge and expertise.
-Since 1986, the University has delivered a range and variety of courses in the Humanities, Business, Sciences and Health Sciences.
+Since 1986, the University has delivered a range and variety of courses in the Humanities, Business, Sciences, and Health Sciences.
 Our courses are comprehensive, known for their rigour and relevance to the modern world.
 They are also accessible: the latest technologies support students' learning.

-As an international university grounded in the South Island community, Otago welcomes enrolments from throughout the Australasian and Pacific regions and extends this welcome to those from all parts of the world.
+As an international university, Otago welcomes enrolments from throughout the Australasian and Pacific regions and extends this welcome to those from all parts of the world.
 I warmly invite you to join our University by enrolling in one of our distance learning programmes.